covcom/388COM/Week_05_AdapterViews and Fragments/README.md

 ## Lab 2 Fragments

 When Android was first created, the screens weren't very big so there's no need to reuse part of the layout.
-But later on as screen sizes get bigger and bigger, Goodle introduced Fragments, which is basically a fraction of your layout.
+But later on as screen sizes get bigger and bigger, Google introduced Fragments, which is basically a fraction of your layout.
 The idea is that Fragments can be reused to suit different screen sizes.
 We'll see some examples in the current lab.

 ### Static Fragments